e-mar404/SnipeViewer-Native-iOS/README.md

     - [no name, assigned]
     - [does not exist]
 * [ ] restructure Asset object to be able to handle errors
+* [ ] catch other status codes/error codes from API calls (e.g "Unauthorized or unauthenticated")